Aravind-doosa/Aravind-doosa/README.md

 - 🌱  Learning **Django, Pandas, Numpy**

-- 👯 I’m looking to Work on  PyAudio, Api's, Frame works
+- 👯 I’m looking to Work on  Python Frame works, Frontend Developing, Backend Developing

 - 🤝 I have worked on **Web Application using (python, Django)**